lablup/backend.ai/docs/user-api/exec-stream.rst

 Restart
 ^^^^^^^

-Use this to restart the kernel without affecting the working directory and usage counts.
+Use this to restart the session without affecting the working directory and usage counts.
 Useful when your foreground terminal program does not respond for whatever reasons.

 .. code-block:: json